Thermal Hot Springs and Wild Birds : Pontevedra to Caldas de Reis

 As we sat there Peter and Sue crossed the bridge and joined us for a while in the shade of the patio.
 We also saw a group of German pilgrims we've been walking with since Porto.

-After our wonderful meal we set out to explore.
+After our wonderful meal, we set out to explore.
 We visited the church, which was surrounded by a grove of tall palm trees.
-Although this was the church Saint Tomas, it had a statue to Saint Roch, the patron saint of walkers and dogs.
-We've attributed many lovely days on the trail to this Saint, so were happy to pay tribute.
+Although this was the church Saint Tomas, it had a statue of Saint Roch, the patron saint of walkers and dogs.
+We've attributed many lovely days on the trail to this Saint, so we're happy to pay tribute.

-After that we returned to the hotel and had a swim in the hot thermal springs, which were the reason the town was originally founded.
-It felt very decadent, but if there is a Roman pool with hot springs (that had no discernible odour), wouldn't it be a waste to not visit them?
+After that, we returned to the hotel and had a swim in the hot thermal springs, which was the reason the town was originally founded.
+It felt very decadent, but if there was a Roman pool with hot springs (that had no discernible odour), wouldn't it be a waste to not visit them?

-After our soak we went back out to explore the cobblestone streets of Caldas de Reis.
+After our soak, we went back out to explore the cobblestone streets of Caldas de Reis.
 It is a beautiful small town.
-For dinner we went to a busy tapas bar on the river, and tried bread, country cheese, and the famous pimiento peppers of padron (which tasted a lot like ocra, and were extremely good)!
+For dinner, we went to a busy tapas bar on the river, and tried the bread, country cheese, and the famous pimiento peppers of Padron (which tasted a lot like okra, and were extremely good)!
 It was a nice evening, spent on the banks of a river in the company of very well-dressed Spanish people.

 Accommodations: Balneario Devila